StormarnSozial/SocialTrack/SECURITY.md

 ## Reporting a Vulnerability

 Please report Vulnerabilities as issues in this repo!
-That would really help to develop SebSurf safely!
+That would really help to develop SocialTrack safely!